JuneY-Y/COMP9517_GW/ml/README.md

-# Aerial Image Classification Project
+# Machine Learning

-This project implements a comprehensive machine learning pipeline for aerial image classification using traditional computer vision techniques combined with multiple machine learning algorithms.
+This is an implementation of traditional machine learning methods.
 The focus is on extracting rich features from aerial imagery and evaluating different classification approaches.

 ## Project Structure